JasonChou0219/test/docs/source/04_How-To.rst

     In development mode the scheduler.py script must be running for experiments to be executed.

-Device calendar
+Service calendar
 ------------------
-If a device is assigned to a specific experiment, a booking is automatically created for the entire timeframe of the experiment.
+If a service is assigned to a specific experiment, a booking is automatically created for the entire timeframe of the experiment.
-A device can only be assigned to an experiment if it is available throughout the experiments start and end time.
+A service can only be assigned to an experiment if it is available throughout the experiments start and end time.
 The calendar page visualizes these bookings and provides the user with additional information on the booking, such as the respective experiment, script and the user who created it.
 Furthermore, it is possible to create bookings manually.
-This allows the reservation of devices.
-In a future release, non-SiLA devices and "offline"-devices will be available as well.
-The calendar could be used as a laboratory-wide booking system for other legacy devices such as autoclaves or other resources.
+This allows the reservation of services.
+In a future release, non-SiLA services and "offline"-services will be available as well.
+The calendar could be used as a laboratory-wide booking system for other legacy services such as autoclaves or other resources.

 It is possible to delete bookings manually.
 Even automatically created bookings can be deleted.
-However, this would circumvent the in-built security mechanism and may lead to devices being accessed by multiple experimental scripts at the same time.
+However, this would circumvent the in-built security mechanism and may lead to services being accessed by multiple experimental scripts at the same time.

 .. image:: _static/figures/calendar.png
     :width: 800
-    :alt: A view of device bookings.
+    :alt: A view of service bookings.
 The calendar.